aaronparker/evergreen/README.md

 * Vendor - the vendor / developer of the application (e.g. `Adobe`, `Google`, `Microsoft`, etc.)
 * Product name - product names and optionally version (e.g. `AcrobatReaderDC`, `Chrome`, `VisualStudioCode`, etc.)

-This may change in a future release to simplify commands where the application can be a parameter or input into Evergreen to return the details for that application.
+This may change in a future release to simplify commands where the application can be a parameter or input into Evergreen to return the details for that application (e.g. `Get-Evergreen -App "MicrosoftEdge"`).

 ## Why

 There are several community and commercial products that manage application deployment and updates already.
 This module isn't intended to compete against those.
-In fact, they can be complementary - for example, Evergreen can be used with the [Chocolatey Automatic Package Updater Module](https://www.powershellgallery.com/packages/AU/) to find the latest version of an application and then creating and submitting a Chocolatey package.
+In fact, they can be complementary - for example, Evergreen can be used with the [Chocolatey Automatic Package Updater Module](https://www.powershellgallery.com/packages/AU/) to find the latest version of an application and then creating and submitting a Chocolatey package, or it can be used to create a [Windows Package Manager](https://github.com/microsoft/winget-cli) manifest (see a sample script here: [New-WinGetManifest.ps1](/tools/New-WinGetManifest.ps1)).

 Evergreen's focus is on simple integration for PowerShell scripts to provide product version numbers and download URLs.
 Ideal for use with the Microsoft Deployment Toolkit or Microsoft Endpoint Configuration Manager for operating system deployment or with [Packer](https://www.packer.io/) to create evergreen machine images in Azure or AWS.